-- (6) If the Contract is not renewed, the Agency shall release the bond to the PSN upon receipt of proof of satisfaction of all outstanding obligations incurred under this Contract. - b.
-Insolvency Protection Requirements for Eligible Plans excluding PSNs - (1) The Managed Care Plan shall establish a restricted insolvency protection account with a federally guaranteed financial institution licensed to do business in Florida in accordance with s.
-1903(m)(1) of the Social Security Act (amended by Section 4706 of the Balanced Budget Act of 1997).
+- a.
+The Managed Care Plan shall establish a restricted insolvency protection account with a federally guaranteed financial institution licensed to do business in Florida in accordance with s.
+1903(m)(1) of the Social Security Act (amended by s.
+4706 of the Balanced Budget Act of 1997).
 The Managed Care Plan shall deposit into that account five percent (5%) of the capitation payments made by the Agency each month until a maximum total of two percent (2%) of the annualized total current Contract amount is reached and maintained.
 No interest may be withdrawn from this account until the maximum Contract amount is reached and withdrawal of the interest shall not cause the balance to fall below the required maximum amount.
-This provision shall remain in effect as long as the Managed Care Plan continues this Contract with the Agency as consideration and security for the performance of the obligations under this Contract by the Managed Care Plan. - (2) The restricted insolvency protection account may be drawn upon with the authorized signatures of two (2) persons designated by the Managed Care Plan and two (2) representatives of the Agency.
+This provision shall remain in effect as long as the Managed Care Plan continues this Contract with the Agency. - b.
+The restricted insolvency protection account may be drawn upon with the authorized signatures of two (2) persons designated by the Managed Care Plan and two (2) representatives of the Agency.
 The Multiple Signature Verification Agreement Form shall be resubmitted to the Agency within thirty (30) days of Contract execution and resubmitted within thirty (30) days after a change in authorized Managed Care Plan personnel occurs.
 If the authorized persons remain the same, the Managed Care Plan shall submit to the Agency an attestation to this effect April 1 of each Contract year to the Agency along with a copy of the latest bank statement.
 The Managed Care Plan may obtain a sample Multiple Signature Verification Agreement form from the Agency or its agent or download from the Agency website at:

-$\underline{\text{https://ahca.myflorida.com/Medicaid/statewide mc/app contract materials.sht}} \\ \underline{\text{ml}}.$
+http://ahca.myflorida.com/Medicaid/statewide mc/report guide.shtml .